-He said that their DNA machines can usually run results in about a day or two.
+Vince Figarelli, who heads up the state crime lab with DPS, said that their DNA machines can usually run results in about a day or two.

 "That can make a significant difference," said Figarelli.
 "If you have a suspect or perpetrator who is committing multiple crimes, the quicker they can apprehend that person, the better that's going to be to prevent further crimes from occurring."

 The device is called the Rapid Hit 200, one of only a few machines like it in the country.

 DNA technician Kathy Press told CBS 5 News that standard DNA machines have three separate processes that must be done separately to create a DNA profile.

 The new device can do them all at once in much less time.

 "This is a real-life application for our officers and citizens that allows us to get results back so much faster than days or months," said Press.
 "This is a public service, as well as a crime-fighting tool."